Born at the crossway of photography and illuminated manuscript, bringing texts and images together in the pursuit of a higher, mystical experience.

-Reflections about body and mind, image and text.
-Experiences of the human and the sacred.
+Thomas Sing‘ s Contemplations are reflections about body and mind, image and text, experiences of the human and the sacred.

-Discipline and obsession – the work as practice of the self.Photographs, taken on film, processed in the darkroom, covered in handwritten texts in weeks long working sessions.
+The work as practice of the self: photographs, taken on film, processed in the darkroom, covered in handwritten texts in weeks long working sessions.

-Inscription and intensity – practices towards happiness.When suffering turns into joy and the defeated ego withdraws from the process.
+Practices towards happiness: when suffering turns into joy and the defeated ego withdraws from the process.

 In contemplation we can overcome our body, our mind, our dimension and reach a mystical experience.